 This course transitions the student into nursing discipline courses and expectations.
-By the end of the course, the student will demonstrate ability to self-assess learning and personality styles, utilize self-assessment results to begin working effectively in groups, discuss selected nursing theories, explore Pender's Health Promotion Model, conduct library searches for evidence-based practice research, write with APA format, begin communicating with appropriate medical terminology, identify how the principles of microbiology impact health/healthcare, and demonstrate a beginning familiarity with testing in the NCLEX format.
-The importance of service learning (community engagement), character development, responsibility, citizenship, and health promotion with cultural sensitivity will be stressed and threaded throughout the curriculum.
-Theory: 3.
-Prerequisite: provisional acceptance to the school of nursing or by special permission.
-Co-requisite: NUR 257 or by special permission.
+By the end of the course, the student will demonstrate the ability to self-assess learning and personality styles, utilize self-assessment results to begin working effectively in groups, discuss nursing theory (particularly Pender's Health Promotion Theory), write with APA format, and demonstrate a beginning familiarity with testing in the NCLEX format.
+The importance of service learning, character development, responsibility, citizenship, and health promotion with cultural sensitivity will be stressed and threaded throughout the curriculum.
+Didactic: 2 laboratory: 0 clinical: 0.
+Prerequisite: provisional acceptance to the school of nursing or special permission.